 Being a Christian shouldn’t just change what we believe.
 It should change the way we live.
 As we realize that Jesus wants to change our lives as well as our beliefs, we grow to become people who do what’s right and fight for justice in a world that’s full of all kinds of brokenness and injustice like bullying, racism, sex-trafficking, and religious persecution.

 - KNOW: Being a follower of Christ should change our lives so that we fight for what’s right and just.

 - EXPERIENCE: Compassion for people and situations that are not as they should be.

 - DO: Develop a growing awareness of injustices in our world and a growing sensitivity to actions we can take in the Spirit’s power to address these things.

 It’s really clear that Pedro is religious.
 He reads his Bible every day in the cafeteria.
 He talks about going to church and bible study.
 And he picks religious topics for papers in his classes.
 But Pedro’s friend, Jimmy, harasses you just about every day.
 There always seems to be a mean word or look from him.
 Pedro sees this but never says or does anything!
-How does this make you feel about Pedro and the faith that’s seems so important to him?
+How does this make you feel about Pedro and the faith that seems so important to him?
 Allow the group to discuss.
 Help them see that Pedro’s faith rings hollow if he’s not willing to stand up for what’s right and defend those who need help.